sir-wiggles/emuz/README.md

 #### If using regular local `python`
 1. Install packages `$ pip install -r requirements.txt`
 2. Start the server `$ gunicorn  -b 0.0.0.0:5000 run:app`
-3. Server listening on port 5000
+3. Server listening on port `5000`

+#### Running tests

+A handfull of tests and all tests are mocked out so no external calls are being made to SWAPI

+1. execute `nosetests tests/*`

 ## API